Post Atomic Horror - About the Podcast

 In the guise of the Mayor of Christmas, Brian Lynch is the host of the Tinseltown holiday movie podcast.
 For many years, he maintained a cartoon review blog that began with official Disney releases and then expanded its scope to other animated features.
 He is one of the original Sarcastic Voyage Unpaid Voice Acting Players, and has also made writing contributions to that show’s efforts.

 Kevin “Flonk” Lynch

-Flonk has been working with Matt and AAl since before their podcasting career kicked off in 2009.
+Flonk has been working with Maggie and AAl since before their podcasting career kicked off in 2009.
 He was a regularly featured guest on Sarcastic Voyage, and occasionally contributed as a writer when that show transitioned into sketch comedy.
 Flonk has reviewed Lost and Star Trek: The Animated Series in his Why Am I Watching...? blog.

 Episodes featuring Flonk:

 An avid Seven of Nine enthusiast, Caitlin Purdy joined as a PAH regular during their Voyager coverage to discuss her fictional obsession in a public forum.

 Amanda “no nickname” Smith is an accomplished photographer.
 She has written and performed for Sarcastic Voyage and its various iterations.
 She also currently co-hosts the We're Trying and The Death of Podcasts podcasts with AAl.